A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Notes on the assembly of the 3-valence tensor

 In the spirit of FEM, the values of $\boldsymbol{\omega}$ are computed in a loop over the coarse simplices.
 For each simplex, quadrature points of a sufficiently high order rule are computed.
 Each such point is located in a fine simplex.
 Using this fine simplex' nodes it is straightforward to see, via the LOD-matrix, which basis functions have support in it.
 These are then listed in {\fontfamily{lmtt}\selectfont active\_basis} and their respective values, in the quadrature point multiplied by the appropriate quadrature weight, are stored in {\fontfamily{lmtt}\selectfont quad\_vals}.
 These values are then added to $\boldsymbol{\omega}$ in Algorithm \ref{alg:cap}.

 Regarding the choice of quadrature we remark that in the case of the canonical LOD-space in $1d$, a 9th order quadrature rule computes the elements of $\boldsymbol{\omega}$ exactly.
 To see this we let $\triangle^{-1} : L^2((0,1))\mapsto H^1_0((0,1))$ denote the solution operator such that $a_c(\triangle^{-1}f,v)=(f,v) \ \forall v \in H^1_0((0,1))$ and let $W=\ker(P_H)$.
 Consequently, for $v_H\in V_H$, the following holds true $a_c(\triangle^{-1}v_H,w)=( v_H,w) =0 $.
 The set $\{v\in H^1_0((0,1)): v =\triangle^{-1}v_H, \text{ for some } v_H\in V_H\}$ is thus the $a$-orthogonal complement of the kernel of $P_H$, in other words it is the LOD-space as defined in equation \eqref{LODdef}.
 Lastly, since $v''\LOD$ is piecewise linear, any function $v\LOD\in V\LOD$ must be a piecewise polynomial of order 3.
-This observation is due to Hauck and Peterseim \cite{HaPe21}.
+This observation is due to Hauck and Peterseim \cite{HaP23}.
 However, we stress that, in higher dimensions it no longer holds that the canonical basis is a piecewise polynomial of order 3.
 Inspired by this, we therefore employ, in $2d$, the 19 point quadrature rule of 9th order as described in \cite{dunavant1985high}, so as to isolate the 6th order convergence in $H$.
 This quadrature rule achieves the optimal number of points required for 9th order convergence and has positive weights in the interior of the simplex.
-In $3d$ we are aware of only one quadrature rule of 9th degree \cite{tetrahedron9}, which however has the awkward and numerically unsound property of having quadrature points outside the simplex.
-We therefore employ a 8th degree tetrahedral quadrature.
-In this case, the minimal number of quadrature points is known to be 40 (cf. \cite{Solin}) whereas the minimal number achieved is 43 (cf. \cite{tetrahedron9}).
-This result not being available online we employ the quadrature rule described in \cite{keast1986moderate} requiring 45 quadrature points.
+Since we are not aware of any adequate quadrature rule of 9th degree in $3d$, we instead employ a 8th degree tetrahedral quadrature in the $3d$ setting.
+In this case, the minimal number of quadrature points is known to be 40 (cf. \cite{Solin}) which however has not been achieved yet, to the best of our knowledge.
+We therefore employ the quadrature rule described in \cite{keast1986moderate} requiring 45 quadrature points.
 Here we remark an error in paper \cite{keast1986moderate}, namely a minus sign is missing in Table 1, column $W$, row $N=8, M=1$ and the entry should read $-0.393270066412926145d-1$.